 Inhalant allergies (also called atopic allergies or atopy) are the second most common allergy in Labs after FAD.
 They are caused by an allergic reaction to airborne or inhaled allergens like mold, dust, or pollen.
 Simply put, think of atopy as the canine equivalent of hay fever in people.

 Like FAD, inhalant allergies usually affect dogs during the spring and summer months.
 Atopic Labradors will develop very itchy skin and will usually bite and scratch themselves, often on the legs, face, ears, groin, and armpit areas.
 Red, irritated skin and hair loss are the most common warning signs as well as yeast infections in the skin and ears.

-There are several ways to treat inhalant allergies; allergy shots involve a serum containing the allergen to which your dog reacts, and over time, the injections can desensitize them to the allergen, reducing the symptoms.
+There are several ways to treat inhalant allergies.
+Allergy shots involve a serum containing the allergen to which your dog reacts.
+Over time, the injections can desensitize them to the allergen, reducing the symptoms.

-Your vet might also prescribe anti-inflammatory drugs (such as corticosteroids or antihistamines) to relieve symptoms like itching and skin irritation, but it’s important to note that these drugs treat only the symptoms and not the allergy itself.
-You can also bathe your dog with hypoallergenic shampoos to help relieve symptoms.
+Your vet might also prescribe anti-inflammatory drugs (such as corticosteroids or antihistamines) to relieve symptoms like itching and skin irritation.
+But it’s important to note that these drugs treat only the symptoms and not the allergy itself.
+You can also bathe your dog with hypoallergenic shampoo* to help relieve symptoms.